MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: STL Formula Decomposition

-whose solution $\mathbf{x}_i^\star$ satisfies $F^i(\mathbf{x}_i^\star)=0$.
 The robots solve their respective optimisation problem cooperatively in a distributed manner via inter-neighbour communication.
 This makes the problem distributed, as every interaction between robots is part of the communication graph.
-The optimisation problem will be used in the main algorithm presented in Section \ref{sec:main} ALgorithm \ref{tro:alg:maps}, where we detail the approach to solve \eqref{tro:eq:optimisation}.
-Given the nature of the optimisation problem, there is a trade off between robustness and optimisation performance: since $\mathbf{x}^\star$ converges to the boundaries imposed by the STL formula constraints making it vulnerable to potential perturbations.
-However, introducing a slack variable into the equation can enhance robustness, albeit at the cost of sacrificing completeness arguments. \begin{exmp}Consider a system with 3 agents and the corresponding states $\{x_1,x_2,x_3\}$, and let the STL formula be: $\varphi = (\|x_1-x_2\|>5)\ \land (\|x_2-x_3\|<2)$; then, the functions $F^i$, for $i\in\{1,2,3\}$, are,
+Given the nature of the optimisation problem, there is a trade-off between robustness and optimisation performance since $\mathbf{x}^\star$ converges to the boundaries imposed by the STL formula constraints, making it vulnerable to potential perturbations.
+However, introducing a slack variable into the equation can enhance robustness, albeit at the cost of sacrificing completeness arguments.
+The example below shows how to construct the optimisation functions $F^i$. \begin{exmp}Consider a system with 3 agents and the corresponding states $\{x_1,x_2,x_3\}$, and let the STL formula be: $\varphi = (\|x_1-x_2\|>5)\ \land (\|x_2-x_3\|<2)$; then, the functions $F^i$, for $i\in\{1,2,3\}$, are,

-\end{exmp} Note that the optimisation problem here only considers the spatial aspect and temporal inclusion is discussed below.